-HOMEOPATHIC MEDICINE FOR PREGNANCY
+HOMEOPATHIC MEDICINE FOR PREGNANCY AND CHILDBIRTH

 By Paula Tipton-Healy, LM.
 CPM, Homeopathic Consultant